hinter-net/hinter-docs/docs/hinter-net/design-philosophy.md

 We actively prioritize locally hosted models over external API services to fully protect user sovereignty.
 Consequently, we do not build official tools that favor specific commercial AI services like GitHub Copilot, Gemini CLI or Claude Code.
-We also deliberately avoid designing core workflows that demand massive context windows or specialized agentic capabilities, which create a soft vendor lock-in.
+We also deliberately avoid designing core workflows that demand massive context windows or specialized agentic capabilities, which may create a soft vendor lock-in.
 The ideal and strongly recommended path is to power your AI assistant with a local LLM.

 :::info The Future is Local
 We recognize that hosting capable LLMs locally is still an emerging capability.
 However, it is safe to view this as a temporary bottleneck.
-You do not need the state-of-the-art model; just an _adequate_ one, which will soon be easily achievable with local setups.
+You do not need the state-of-the-art model; just an adequate one, which will be widely achievable with local setups soon enough.
 :::

 ## Hinter Net vs. Alternatives